top of page

 "She tried to abase her rival's reputation by spreading malicious gossip and lies."

-Detailed Meaning of Abase
+Meaning and Usage of Abase

 When a person abases another, they diminish their status or self-esteem, often intentionally causing emotional or psychological harm.
 This term is associated with acts of humiliation, demeaning behavior, or derogatory comments that serve to reduce the subject's standing or self-worth.
 "Abase" highlights the power dynamics and negative impact of actions or words that seek to diminish someone's dignity or social standing, and it is generally considered hurtful and disrespectful behavior.

-Example Sentences for Abase
+Example Sentences Using Abase

 1. To atone for your mistakes, you should abase yourself in front of those you've wronged.